Kipok/NeMo-Skills/visualization/Readme.md

     dataset=gsm8k
 ```

-To set the path to your results files you should change visualization/settings/visualization_config.yaml file
+To set the path to your results files you should change visualization/settings/visualization_config.yaml file:

 ```
 prediction_jsonl_files: